 While the connection between migraines and allergies is not completely understood, evidence suggests there is a relationship between the two.
 Therefore, migraine sufferers should consider the possibility that an allergy is triggering these severe headaches.
-Our New York doctors are trained in diagnosing and treating migraines caused by allergies.
+Our NYC doctors are trained in diagnosing and treating migraines caused by allergies.

 WHAT IS A MIGRAINE?